IamImji/Robotics2_JacobianandPT_Group4_SCARA_2024/README.md

 ## II.
 Introduction of the Project

 ## III.
 Jacobian Matrix of SCARA Mechanical Manipulator description and computation.
-### The Jacobian matrix is a fundamental notion in mathematics, particularly multivariable calculus.
+<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Jacobian matrix is a fundamental notion in mathematics, particularly multivariable calculus.
 Its purpose is to depict the rate at which one set of variables changes in relation to another.
+In essence, if you have a function that maps from one vector space to another (like a multivariable function), the Jacobian matrix tells you how each output variable changes concerning each input variable.</div>

+\
-### The concept of the Jacobian Matrix was first introduced by the mathematician ***Carl Gustav Jacob Jacobi*** in the 19th century.
+The concept of the Jacobian Matrix was first introduced by the mathematician ***Carl Gustav Jacob Jacobi*** in the 19th century.

 <div align="center">